Kimpulan

-The Pustakasala Hindu temple excavation site in 2010, nearby is the Indonesia Islamic University Ulil Albab Mosque.

 Kimpulan (ꦕꦤ꧀ꦝꦶꦏꦶꦩ꧀ꦥꦸꦭꦤ꧀; also known as Pustakasala temple) is a 9th to 10th century Hindu temple located in the area of Islamic University of Indonesia (UII) library in Kaliurang road, Sleman Regency, Special Region of Yogyakarta, Indonesia.
 The temple was buried about 5 m underground.
 Parts of the temple have been excavated to reveal square andesite stone walls and statues of Ganesha, Nandi, and Lingam-Yoni.

 Discovery

+The Pustakasala Hindu temple excavation site in 2010, nearby is the UII's Ulil Albab Mosque.

 The temple was accidentally discovered on 11 December 2009 during land excavations to lay foundations for the construction of a new university library.
 The discovery drew public attention and sparked excitement and curiosity.
 The news instantly drew many visitors to the site.
 The Archaeology office (BP3) in Yogyakarta feared that large numbers of curious visitors would harm the excavation site, and feared looting might take place.
 So to prevent harm to the site, the area was surrounded with tin fences and closed; it is off-limits for visitors.

 Like the temples of Sambisari, Morangan and Kedulan, the temple is thought to have been buried by an ancient volcanic eruption from the nearby Mount Merapi about a millennium ago.
 The discovery of this temple was the most exciting archaeological finding in Yogyakarta recently, leading to speculation about whether other ancient temples still lie underground in the vicinity, buried under Mount Merapi's volcanic ash.